severo/observable-to-standalone/3_bundle_js_module_and_deploy/README.md

   };
   ```

-  It tells rollup to take the src/main.js file as the source, to find all the
+  It tells rollup to take the src/main.js file as the source, to find the
-  dependencies (`import` statements), and to concatenate all of them in
+  dependencies (`import` statements), and to concatenate them all into
   public/main.js.

 - add the following line in the package.json file to create a npm command that